 This may have been the most stressful part, as we had a trip planned for the week after the strike.

-And the elementary school district was not forthcoming with their plans.
+And the elementary school district was not forthcoming with its plans.

 Of course, after the strike, she changed her tune.